anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Pledge-Enrollment-Request (PER) - Trigger

-Once the registrar-agent has received the PVR it can trigger the pledge to generate a PER.
+Once the Registrar-Agent has received the PVR it can trigger the pledge to generate a PER.
 As in BRSKI the PER contains a PKCS#10, but additionally signed using the pledge's IDevID.
 Note, as the initial enrollment aims to request a generic certificate, no certificate attributes are provided to the pledge.

 Triggering the pledge to create the enrollment-request is done using HTTP POST on the defined pledge endpoint: "/.well-known/brski/tper"

-The registrar-agent PER trigger Content-Type header is: `application/json` with an empty body by default.
+The Registrar-Agent PER trigger Content-Type header is: `application/json` with an empty body by default.
 Note that using HTTP POST allows for an empty body, but also to provide additional data, like CSR attributes or information about the enroll type "enroll-generic-cert" or "re-enroll-generic-cert".
 The "enroll-generic-cert" case is shown in {{raer}}.